witsch/TracGitLocation/README.txt

 == Description ==

-Adds a Git Location link to the contextual navigation under Browse Source.
-The link points to the Git URL for the folder you're viewing.
-This is very handy for making checkouts and such.
+Adds the Git Location to the contextual navigation under Browse Source.
+Even though with Git this info is static, i.e. it doesn't change depending on which folder is browsed in Trac, it still comes in handy for making checkouts and such.

 [[Image(screenshot.png)]]